dogokit/dogokit-beagle/docs/GUIDE_TECH_STACK.md

 ## Extra Tech Stack

-Although these are not included, if you need a separate backend/server/service, here are the recommendations:
+Although these are not included, if need a separate backend/server/service, here are the recommendations:

 ### REST API